ISCHEMIC STROKE / RECANALISATION THERAPY

 - tenecteplase (METALYSE)

-- longer half-life (17 ± 7 min) allows bolus administration
+- a longer half-life (17 ± 7 min) allows a single bolus injection

-- higher affinity for fibrin, higher resistance to PAI-1
+- it has greater affinity for fibrin, greater resistance to PAI

-- up to 4.5h. it can be given as an alternative to tPA (ESO guidelines 2021
+- up to 4.5 hours, it can be used as an alternative to alteplase (ESO guidelines 2021)

 - reteplase (RAPILYSIN / RETAVASE)

-- recombinant plasminogen activator, which has a longer half-life than tPA (15-18 minutes), allowing for bolus administration
+- recombinant plasminogen activator with a longer half-life than alteplase (15-18 minutes), allowing for bolus administration

-- fibrinogen depletion after reteplase is less pronounced than after streptokinase, but more pronounced than after tPA
+- fibrinogen depletion after reteplase is less pronounced than after streptokinase but more pronounced than after alteplase

 4th generation thrombolytics